IgnatiusEzeani/NLP-Lecture/README.md

 # NLP-Lecture
-This is the Github repo for my 2020 NLP lectures
+This is the Github repo for the 2020 NLP lectures